djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image21.png">

-57. From menu, select "Skill sets"
+57. From menu, select "Skill sets".

 <img width="1000" alt="image" src="hands-on-lab-assets/image22.png">

-58. Select "Team Skills" in dropdown.
+58. Select "Team Skills" in the drop-down.

 <img width="1000" alt="image" src="hands-on-lab-assets/image22.1.png">

-59. Then click on "connections".Search for the app your skills are grouped into.
-Click on 3 dots and then click on "Connect app".
+59. Then, click on "connections".
+Search for the app your skills are grouped into.
+Click on the 3 dots and then click on "Connect app".

 <img width="1000" alt="image" src="hands-on-lab-assets/image22.2.png">